Aft Section

 AN/ALE-40 Programmer

-The panel features 6 knobs to control chaff and flare programs, as well as two lamps and a switch to activate flares on its base.
+The panel features 6 knobs to control chaff and flare dispensing, as well as two lamps and a switch.

 Flares Select Switch

-In the NORMAL setting, countermeasure are released according to what the WSO setup on their panel.
+In the NORMAL setting, countermeasures are released according to the combined settings of the CCU and the Programmer.

 Flares Indicator Light